 Birmingham City Council’s contract with Veolia ends in 2024, however,a new contract is on the table to pay £490 million to keep on burning through to 2034.
 To continue operating the plant, a company would want a flow of income from gate fees and therefore do not have any incentive to burn less or make more efficient use of our resources.

-As well as being a poor use of resources, burning waste in the incinerator does nothing to help the city’s air quality problem, and is one the city’s major emittors of carbon dioxide.
-This affects our health as well as contributing to climate change.
+As well as being a poor use of resources, burning waste in the incinerator exacerbates the city’s air quality problem – poorly impacting our health and contributing to climate change.